Lesson 9: Interviewing and Site Visits

-Don’t assume your skills and experience speak for themselves.
-You have to do the talking to convince employers you are the best fit for their practice, hospital or system.
+Don’t assume your skills and experience speak for themselves – this is your opportunity to humble brag!
+You need to let employers know you are the right person for their practice, hospital or system.
 It’s possible to do this while also evaluating the position, team and facility so that it is the right fit for you.
 You are there to find out about the position and the site as much as they are there to find out about you.

 - Practice your answers to typical questions:

 - Why do you want to join us?